Reach out to York College of Pennsylvania's admissions department for any important information, including application fees.

 York College of Pennsylvania offers early decision but not early action.
 Early decision is binding, meaning you must attend if you are admitted, while early action allows you to apply early without committing.

-Colleges consider a range of factors when choosing who to admit for their next incoming class.
+Colleges consider a range of factors when deciding who to admit for their next incoming class.
 Each college decides which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the admissions factors where you stand out.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you're strong.